 Yes.
 Each Kickstarter placement is for 6 months, 25 hours per week, at National Minimum Wage and the government pays those costs.
 If you wish to top up the wage or offer a placement for more than 25 hours a week you can, but the cost of this will be met from your own funds.

-Please think about and describe the role you’d like to offer – EDA Kickstart Support can help you with this.
+Please think about and describe the role you’d like to offer – EDA Apprenticeships Plus can help you with this.
 We will liaise with the Department for Work & Pensions (DWP) to identify a list of candidates in your area that match your job description.
-These candidates will be shortlisted by EDA Kickstart support, against your precise criteria.
+These candidates will be shortlisted by EDA Apprenticeships Plus, against your precise criteria.

-EDA Kickstart Support will assist in the interview process and help you choose your placement candidate.
+EDA Apprenticeships Plus will assist in the interview process and help you choose your placement candidate.

 Absolutely.
 If they have proven to be an asset to your business you could offer them a permanent role or move them on to an apprenticeship.
 You can do that either directly, or through EDA Kickstart Support.

 Yes, the Kickstart Grant will cease at that point.
 You can move them on to an apprenticeship at any time during the Kickstart placement or at the end.